-I've most recently been thinking about a) evals and b) AI control and security.
+I've most recently been thinking about a) evals and b) AI security.
 See below for my current working papers, and please do reach out if you'd like to chat.

 Recent Papers